ChainTerra/BTCLT-Guide/about.md

 # Hero section
 title: About
-description: Information about the Open Franchise Project, and the proposals regarding structures, purpose and reasoning.
+description: Information about the CloutPool project, BitClout, and mining in general.

 # Author box
 author: